jonfriskics/HTMLCSS-LandingPage/tasks.md

 As you move through the modules, you can run module-specific tests with the script `npm run test:module1`, replacing the number with one that corresponds with the module you are working in.

+You can also run a visual test using the command `npm run visual:module1`, replacing the number with one that corresponds with the module you are working in.

 ## Previewing Your Work

-In order to see your changes in a browser, you can run `npm start` from the command line to start the application.
+In order to see your changes in a browser, you can run `npm start` from the command line.
 This will open a browser and you should see your landing page.

 # Module 01 - Utility Classes